AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Controller Access Security on Azure** extends the Access Security feature to Azure.
 When an Aviatrix gateway is launched, security rule is automatically added to the Controller inbound rule.
 This allows Controller admin to only open inbound TCP port 443 to Aviatrix gateways and no-prem public IP addresses, thus improving Controller security.

 - **Banner Login** allows you to customize banner text for first time login for compliance.
 Any user who login for the first time must acknowledge the text before proceeding to Controller.
+To configure, go to Settings -> Controller -> Login Customization -> Login Banner.
+Enter the desired login banner text.
+Click Status to Enable and Click Save.
+The next time when a user login to the Controller, the user will be prompted with the banner text.
+Once the user clicks OK, the banner text does not show in the following logins.

 4. User VPN
 --------------